francescosilvano/ReCo2/README.md

 ### Data Collection

 To conduct this analysis, a comprehensive dataset was collected, encompassing information on renewable energy production and CO2 emissions over a specified timeframe.
-The datasets include data from the "Our World in Data" organization[^1], which covers a range of countries and regions, allowing for a global perspective on the topic.
+The datasets include data from the "Our World in Data" organization[^1], covering a range of countries and regions, allowing for a global perspective on the topic.

 ### Data Processing